digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/tdd/index.md

     notes: |

       Starting a theory
-      One of the most diffiulat aspects of creating a theory is working out exactaclly which aspect of the world you want the theory to coherently explain.
+      One of the most difficult aspects of creating a theory is working out exactly which aspect of the world you want the theory to coherently explain.
 A theory can begin as a vague hypothesis.

       Likewise in TDD the customer you are building the software for may not really know what the problem they are trying to solve is, and this problem needs to be clarified